Australia's Ampol to sell Gull for $572m

 Australian fuels company Ampol has sold its Gull business in New Zealand to Aussie investment company Allegro Funds for $572 million, subject to conditions.

-Ampol said the deal wound bring in net proceeds of about $509m.
+Ampol's application to the NZ Commerce Commission (NZCC) to buy Z Energy was subject to it divesting Gull.

+Last month, Ampol advised that it had backed away from divesting Gull in the form of an initial public offer.

-The transaction is subject to the New Zealand Commerce Commission (NZCC) approving Allegro as the purchaser of Gull, Overseas Investment Office (OIO) approval and Ampol successfully completing the acquisition of Z Energy.
+Today's transaction is subject to NZCC approving Allegro as the purchaser of Gull, Overseas Investment Office (OIO) approval and Ampol successfully completing the acquisition of Z Energy.

-The company's acquisition of Z Energy is still subject to NZCC clearance, OIO approval and the Z Energy shareholder vote.
+The company's acquisition of NZX-listed Z Energy is still subject to NZCC clearance, OIO approval and the Z Energy shareholder vote.

+"The sale of Gull is an important step in for the clearance of the Ampol and Z Energy scheme of arrangement," Z Energy said.

+The takeover vote will go to Z Energy shareholders at a meeting set for March 25.

-The sale follows a competitive trade sale process.
+The Gull sale follows a competitive trade sale process.

 Under its terms, Allegro will acquire 100 per cent of Gull for net cash proceeds of about $509m as well as the assumption by Allegro of $63m of leases and debt-like items.